 It’s more than getting off the beaten track – for us, it’s about taking some time to yourself.
 Which is why we’ve put together a list of our favourite nature travel destinations.
 Got a specific type of holiday in mind?
 Take a look, and let us recommend you try something a little bit different.

 Looking for: Wildlife

 Skip: East Africa

 There is no doubt that the Maasai Mara is an incredible spot for seeing wildlife – the Great Migration of Zebra, Gazelle and Wildebeest between July and October of every year is a truly dumbfounding event.
 However, according to the WWF, the wild-life in the Maasai Mara is under threat from increased human activity in and around the reserve.
-Personally, I’m a big proponent of the whole ‘let’s let it rest for a few years before barrelling back in there’ approach.
+Personally, we’re a big proponents of the whole ‘let’s let it rest for a few years before barrelling back in there’ approach.
 Most people aren’t, which makes it very busy, especially in the autumn.